EdwardSchaefer/Neighborhood-Map/README.md

 	11/21/2017:
 		*Added 1 more iteration to the last geocode call to accomodate 1-off error *Added 2 murals and removed 1 mural from geocode in cleanData.js

+	11/22/2017:
+		*Moved geoCodeIndex decriment to top of geoCodeLoop function to fix 1-off error, removed previous offsets from arguments